The Best Of Puerto Rico in 4 Days Itinerary

 Puerto Rico After Hurricane Maria

-Before moving forward, I am sure you are wondering about the condition of Puerto Rico since Hurricane Maria.
-While they are still recovering from the storm, they are more than ready for tourists!
+You may be wondering about the condition of Puerto Rico since Hurricane Maria.
+While they are still recovering from the storm after all these years (mostly in rural areas), they are more than ready for tourists!

 Even to the trained eye, it would be hard to tell the storm even happened, especially in Old San Juan.
 On top of that, we found the utmost hospitality during our entire trip, and by visiting, you are helping PR to re-grow from the once tragic storm!

 4 Days in Puerto Rico Travel Itinerary Wrap-Up